Last updated: July 26, 2024

 Portico and the British Library are among the largest digital archives in the world.
 Working with libraries and publishers, they preserve e-journals to ensure researchers and students will have access to it in the future.

-We use Portico and the British Library as our archiving solutions, to ensure the long-term survival of web-based scholarly works in the unlikely event that Qeios stops running for any reason.
+We use Portico and the British Library as our archiving solutions to ensure the long-term survival of web-based scholarly works in the unlikely event that Qeios stops running for any reason.

 Corrections, Expressions of Concern, and Retractions

 Qualified researchers with field expertise can publicly voice their concerns about a Qeios article by posting a peer review of it.
-This can be autonomously done by both invited and spontaneous reviewers as soon as they identify an issue.
+This can be done by both invited and spontaneous reviewers as soon as they identify an issue.
 Importantly, peer reviews, too, can be assessed on their validity thanks to an upvote/downvote system and a commenting possibility.
 This creates an accountability circle that favours good science and helps highlight, investigate, and resolve issues much faster.

 In case the community of peers detects an issue that the authors cannot, or do not want to, resolve with an updated version of their article, they can instantly notify the editorial team thanks to our reporting system.
 The "Report" tool is accessible by any researchers registered at Qeios from the 3-dot menu of the article page.
 The same possibility exists for peer reviews too: issues concerning a peer review can be reported by registered scientists using our "Report" tool, accessible from the 3-dot menu of any peer review page.
+As soon as a report is made and the editorial team is notified of an issue, the appropriate procedures are initiated.
+The «Post-publication discussions and corrections» guidelines and flowcharts by COPE and the recommendations by the International Committee of Medical Journal Editors (ICMJE) (in particular, point III «Publishing and Editorial Issues Related to Publication in Medical Journals») are followed, and the most suitable remedies are taken.
+Additionally, authors and peer reviewers can submit an appeal at any time by sending an email to info@qeios.com to dispute any decisions that have been made.

 Corrections